jtladner/Courses/PracticalComputing/Fall_2018/Hackathons/Round1/Suarez-Esquivel_SNPs/readme.md

-Our group sequenced several genomes of Brucella isolates from Costa Rica and included other sequences available at public databases (NCBI, ebi) from around the world to provide context, and we are currently working on the analysis of an important amount of information.
+Our group sequenced several genomes of Brucella isolates from Costa Rica and included other sequences available at public databases (NCBI, ebi) from around the world to provide context, and we are currently working on the analysis of an large amount of information.

 For this hackathon project we will be working on the analysis of Brucella abortus genomes, the most important Brucella species in Costa Rica.